 Keep in mind

-This simple homemade tapioca pudding, is creamy and rich, and filled with slightly chewy pearls of tapioca.
+This simple homemade tapioca pudding, is creamy, rich, and filled with slightly chewy pearls of tapioca.
 Although simple to make, the pearl tapioca requires several hours soaking time, so plan accordingly.
 Don’t try to rush the soaking process or skimp on soaking time!

 Old-fashioned Large Pearl Tapioca PuddingCourse: DessertsCuisine: Coal Region, Pa.
 DutchDifficulty: Easy